|Features||Singapore Airlines Business Class Lounge Highlights|

-The Singapore Airlines Business Class lounge is known as the SilverKris Lounge.
-In Terminal 3, where we checked in, the lounge is located on the second floor, and is open 24 hours.
+The Singapore Airlines Business Class lounge in Singapore's Changi Airport is known as the SilverKris Lounge.
+In Terminal 3 of Changi Airport, where we checked in, the lounge is located on the second floor, and is open 24 hours.
 We missed the chance to use this lounge on many occasions previously as we always preferred to arrive later than earlier, but this time, in order to review the lounge, we made sure to arrive earlier so we and the kids could grab a bite there before we got on the flight.

 You can't get into the SilverKris Lounge unless you have a Singapore Airlines First or Business Class air ticket, or if you are an SIA PPS member holding an Economy Class ticket.